Mark Daymond, Professor, P. Eng.

 Openings:

-I am looking for enthusiastic and talented Graduate students (MSc and PhD (Canadian or international)) in the areas of
+I am looking for enthusiastic and talented Graduate students (MSc (Canadian) and PhD (Canadian or international)) in the areas of

 Students with a background in materials engineering, materials science or physics would be ideal, but get in touch if you are interested.